84rt/84rt.github.io/posts/2024-book-review.md

 ## Was it too many?

-Interestingly enough, I felt like it was just the right amount of books to read in a year.
-It isn't always possible to read this much, especially when your work requires you to read a lot.
-However, I am lucky to have been able to read this much this year.

- A life spent learning is a life spent well.
+Surprisingly, reading this many books in a year felt just right.
+It's not always possible to maintain such a pace, especially when your work already involves a lot of reading, so I feel grateful for the opportunity.

-If I have learned anything from all of those books, it is that I know nothing and I should know a lot more.
+If I've learned anything from all of those books, it is that I know nothing and I should know more.